 Film still from Ghostbusters (1984).
 Dana Barrett when she is possessed by Zuul.
 How can you not love that make-up job?!

 Dana is a single gal living in New York City.
-She is a professional cellist and lives in a high-rise on Central Park West in the Upper West Side (this is the only part of her character that doesn’t really apply to most Goddess Attainable’s in terms of financial realities, but I don’t think her monetary circumstances remotely affect her level of goddess-ness, so please overlook).
+She is a professional cellist and lives in a high-rise apartment on Central Park West in the Upper West Side (this is the only part of her character that doesn’t really apply to most Goddess Attainable’s in terms of financial realities, but I don’t think her monetary circumstances remotely affect her level of goddess-ness, so please overlook).

-Dana is a no-nonsense woman with an unmistakable inner confidence that evenly upstages her outward poise and collected demeanor.
+Dana is a no-nonsense woman with an unmistakable inner confidence that seamlessly aligns with her outward poise and collected demeanor.
 Her neighbor Louis, played by Rick Moranis, is madly infatuated with her and is constantly attempting to infiltrate her personal space in a very endearing and harmless, albeit disturbing, kind of way.
 And after all of these years, I am still always fascinated by her ability to maintain a perfect balance between annoyance and compassion when it comes to her interactions with him.
 This woman has healthy boundaries–one of the ultimate characteristics of a modern-day goddess.
 She’s doing her own thing and can’t really be bothered with this little guy, and yet she’s not a jerk about it, and always maintains an attitude of kindness towards him, even though she literally has to close the door in his face to get rid of him.

 In addition, Dana has also mastered another challenging balance between living alone and having a very rich and fulfilling life, having relationships but also relishing her alone time.
 Many of us single gals (or even those of us in relationships) can’t stand to be alone and obsessively fill our time with activities and superficial relationships, just to avoid being quiet with ourselves.
 The rest of us tend to do the opposite and sink into isolation, finding comfort within our own limiting spaces, rarely venturing out of our safe little social boxes.
-It’s a tough challenge I know.
-Which is why some of my favorite scenes throughout this film, are the scenes where she is performing mundane tasks like happily chopping vegetables in her kitchen, answering the phone to have a conversation with her mom, re-stringing her cello in her bathrobe, and carrying groceries out of the elevator as she politely nods to her neighbor.
+It’s a tough challenge I know; which is why some of my favorite scenes throughout this film, are the scenes where she is performing mundane tasks like happily chopping vegetables in her kitchen, answering the phone to have a conversation with her mom, re-stringing her cello in her bathrobe, and carrying groceries out of the elevator as she politely nods to her neighbor.
 She’s got it going on, happy with herself, able to take care of herself, and still she’s carved out a seemingly fulfilling life that is brimming with things that are inspiring and fun.
 Basically, she’s a pretty happy camper until she gets possessed by a dog from another realm, which has nothing to do with what I’m talking about, so I’ll keep moving forward.

 Finally, in general, goddesses are desirable creatures.
 And Dana’s goddess-ness is made clear throughout the entire movie, by how many men seem to be in love with her.
 That’s not to say that women need people to be in love with them in order to be considered desirable.
 I’m pretty sure no man is in love with me at the moment, and yet I believe that I possess a fair amount of desirability.
 So, the two concepts are not mutually exclusive, but in general, kind of go hand in hand.
 As for Dana, she has all kinds of men in love with her.
 She has her sweet geeky neighbor Louis, and her fellow accomplished cellist who she ultimately ditches for Mr. Ghostbuster himself, Pete Venkman.
 Pete is beyond bonkers for Dana, and to observe their chemistry together is really incredible.
 Actors either have great chemistry together or they don’t.
 And these two kids are on fire throughout the entire film.
 So, Dana has at least three men in love with her, and she seems to take all of them in stride.
 She’s focused on her life, her cello, her health, her happiness, and these men show up and just want to be around her.
 She’s confident, relaxed in her life and with herself, and doesn’t put up with any bologna.
 Ever.
 And she’s not trying to make men fall in love with her.
 They just do.